 Canadian Heart Rhythm Society http://www.chrsonline.ca

 Heart and Stroke Foundation of Canada http://www.heartandstroke.ca

 Atrial fibrillation and Wolff-Parkinson-White syndrome.
 Merck Manual Professional Version website.
-Available at: http://www.merckmanuals.com/professional/cardiovascular-disorders/arrhythmias-and-conduction-disorders/atrial-fibrillation-and-wolff-parkinson-white-syndrome-wpw.
-Updated September 2017.
-Accessed November 29, 2017.
+Available at: https://www.merckmanuals.com/professional/cardiovascular-disorders/arrhythmias-and-conduction-disorders/atrial-fibrillation-and-wolff-parkinson-white-syndrome-wpw.
+Accessed September 14, 2021.